-- Mix and match your garden elements until the desired outcome is reached.
+Step 4: Mix and match garden types and their elements until the desired outcome is reached.

-This is an ideal recipe or making your own one-of-a-kind Outdoor Classroom.
+This is an ideal recipe for getting started and taking your first steps toward making your own one-of-a-kind Outdoor Classroom.
 Remember, there are no wrong answers.
 Be prepared to fail a few times.
 Note: The magic ingredient is PLAYFUL LEARNING!

-P.S.
 Want to play with these ideas?
 The Seeds of Inspiration Card Deck is an idea generator for your Outdoor Classroom.
-The deck features photographs from The Four Types of Gardens with each card offering questions as prompts to guide your Outdoor Classroom design and nature-based curriculum outdoors.
+The deck features photographs from The Four Types of Gardens with each card offering questions as prompts to guide your Outdoor Classroom design and nature-based curriculum outdoors..